altrabio/CITIEsForRAILS/index.md

 You will see some code below only visible in development mode, preceeded by "citier -> " Shows examples of creation, automatic child class identification and deletion.
 Also works with "delete_all", destroy and destroy\_all functions.

+A very simple app has been created as a branch to this project if you wish to have a play.
+It will also be used to test future functionality
 {% highlight bash %}

 $ rails console